zhivko/ai-trading-bot-3/readme.md

-\# Grok Crypto Trader – Unsupervised Self-Improving Bot
+\# Crypto Trader – Unsupervised Self-Improving Bot

 \*“Let the market teach the machine, not the human”\*